fahadyaseen0/React-Core-Unlocked/README.md

 <em> This repository contains an explanation of inner work of React.
 In fact, I was debugging through the entire code base and put all the logic on visual block-schemes, analyzed them, summarized and explained main concepts and approaches.
 I've already finished with Stack version and now I work with the next, Fiber version.  </em>

-### I wanted to automate process of "learning and documenting" a complex codebase as much as possible, so I started [Codecrumbs project](https://codecrumbs.io/).
-It will help to build projects like "Under the hood ReactJs" in a shorter time and in a simpler way!